JarLowrey/phaser-ui/README.md

 In files where you want to use these, import them at the top.
 ProgressBar for example:

 ```
-import * as PhaserUi from 'phaser-ui'
+import * as PhaserUi from 'phaser-ui';
 var bar = new PhaserUi.ProgressBar(game,...);
 ```